MOEEZ-PY/Python-Basics/README.md

-# testrpo
+# Python basics

-This is testing repositry
+This repo is totally made for learning purposes.